7-ACA

 7-ACA (7-aminocephalosporanic acid) is the core chemical structure (a synthon) for the synthesis of cephalosporin antibiotics and intermediates.
 It can be obtained by chemoenzymatic hydrolysis of cephalosporin C.

+The production of 7-ACA (7-aminocephalosporanic acid) is predominantly segmented into two methods which is Enzymatic Hydrolysis and Chemical Cracking.
+These processes are essential for the synthesis of various cephalosporin antibiotics.